eivgreen/pArborist/README.md

 ## Run pArborist
 (1) pArborist is implemented in Python.

-(2) A requirements.py is attached.
+(2) A **requirements.py** is attached.
 All used packages can be loaded via pip, no specific requirements for their versions.

 ### Mode 1 - for Users of pArborist:
-1. Use the default seeds randomly generated in input_seeds.txt.
+1. Use the default seeds randomly generated in **input_seeds.txt**.
 OR Replace the contents in input_seeds with your own seeds.
 One row each.
 The format of a seed must be:

    <div align="center">
     number   event1   event2   event3...
     </div>

-2. Execute detect_p_r_queries.py
+2. Execute **detect_p_r_queries.py**
-3. Check natural language results in output.txt and pandas.datafram results in output_csv.csv OR directly check the console.
+3. Check natural language results in **output.txt** and pandas.datafram results in **output_csv.csv** OR directly check the console.

-The output.txt stores the results in natural language for users.
+The **output.txt** stores the results in natural language for users.

-The output_csv.csv stores the results in pandas.DataFrame format for developers.
+The **output_csv.csv** stores the results in pandas.DataFrame format for developers.

 ### Mode 2 - for Experiements:

-1. Execute expr.py for python.
+Note that the results produced by this repository is significantly better than those illustrated in the paper.

+1. Execute **expr.py** for python.
+The default mode is **Data Stream Mode**, without printing natural language outputs since there are too many.
-2. Check natural language results in output_expr.txt and pandas.datafram results in output_expr_csv.csv OR directly check the console.
+2. Check natural language results in **output_expr.txt** and pandas.datafram results in **output_expr_csv.csv** OR directly check the console.

-The output_expr.txt stores the results in natural language.
+The **output_expr.txt** stores the results and a brief report in natural language.

+The **output_expr_detailed.txt** stored the concrete derived queries in natural language.

-The output_expr_csv.csv stores the results in pandas.DataFrame format.
+The **output_expr_csv.csv** stores the results in pandas.DataFrame format.

 Due to the size limit of github, only the cache of a portion of the datasets are utilized.
 This produce the same results as a full-scale experiments, since the cache follows the same distribution and schema of the original dataset, see [1], [2], [3], [4].